kane-armstrong/sql-poco-generator/README.md

-# mssql-csharp-poco-generator
+# SQL POCO Generator

- Generates C# POCOs from tables in an MSSQL database
+ Generates C# POCOs (plain old COM objects) from tables in an MSSQL database.

- Quick and dirty rush job, not refactored and no error proofing etc.
+## Usage

+Build and run it, then follow the prompts.